A safer solution for today's demanding building projects

 Laminated glass can be particularly beneficial when you need to reinforce protection from forced entry, blasts, bullet-resistance, as well as for floor-to-ceiling glazing that prevents people from falling outside.
 For structural reasons, it is specified for skylights, canopies, balustrades, point-supported facades, and walk-on-glass.

-In urban areas, laminated glass may be specified for projects where the surrounding areas are particularly noisy.
+In urban areas, acoustic laminated glass may be specified for projects where the surrounding areas are particularly noisy.
 In addition to exterior applications, laminated glass can also be used on interior glazing to reduce noise from one room to another.

 Laminated glass can be coated with a high-performance coating to enhance both thermal insulation or solar control providing an almost endless variety of options to suit your performance requirements.